 While construction naturally has its dangers, the industry has been committed to making worksites safer for workers.

 Thanks to numerous factors, working in construction is safer than ever before:

 It’s true that jobs involving heavy machinery, power tools and large components will always have more risks than sitting in a swivel chair in front of a desk.
 But the construction industry has made incredible strides in recent years to minimize these risks and create a safe and healthy work environment for craft professionals.

 There are a lot of misconceptions about the construction industry.
 So what are the facts about construction and the craft labor market?

-Click here to learn the statistics you need to know about construction.
+Click here to learn the info you need to know about construction.